Analysis | The right’s conspiratorial defenses of Jan. 6 figures come under microscope with seditious-conspiracy charges

 Fox host Jesse Watters introduced a clip of Carlson’s interview with Caldwell by calling Caldwell “a political prisoner.”

 Caldwell appeared again on Carlson’s show Thursday night, after the seditious-conspiracy charges were announced.
-This time, Carlson dug a little deeper into what the government actually alleged, and there was less of a suggestion that he was just some kindly senior citizen.
+This time, Carlson dug a little deeper into what the government actually alleged, and there was less of a suggestion that Caldwell was just some kindly senior citizen.
 But Carlson did suggest that the “heavy weapons” the government says Caldwell spoke about having on stand-by for Jan.
 6 were potentially oversold — “Do you have Howitzers or anything like that?” — and that perhaps the feds did something wrong by obtaining Caldwell’s encrypted communications.

-Another man now charged with seditious conspiracy is Meggs.
+Another man now charged with seditious conspiracy is Kelly Meggs.
 Back in June, he was also pitched as a victim of persecution by Fox host Will Cain, who invoked Meggs even while citing the lack of sedition charges.

 “But you know what: No one has been charged with sedition,” Cain said — echoing a talking point that has now blown back on its promoters.
 Cain added: “Instead, people like Kelly and Connie Meggs walked into the Capitol — no vandalism, no violence — but instead, were guilty of being members of the Oath Keepers. … They walked in while being a member of the wrong group.”

-Others including the author of the American Greatness piece have pointed to Meggs’s incarceration as being wrong.
+Others including the author of the American Greatness piece have pointed to Kelly Meggs’s pretrial detention as being wrong.
 They did so despite the government having said early on that Meggs texted with someone who said they were “hoping to see Nancy [Pelosi]'s head rolling down the front steps."
 Meggs allegedly responded, with an apparent typo, "We looked forward her.”
 The indictment unsealed Thursday said Kelly and Connie Meggs were among those looking for Pelosi.
-It also features Meggs allegedly talking in advance about bringing ammunition.
+It also features Kelly Meggs allegedly talking in advance about bringing ammunition.

 “Ammo situation,” Meggs allegedly said in a chat room, adding: “I’m gonna have a few thousand just in case.”